Truck Accident Damages

-A common issue in regard to fault for a trucking accident is comparative negligence.
+A common issue regarding fault for a trucking accident is comparative negligence.
 The truck driver may claim you are fully or partly at fault for the crash.
 When this defense comes up, the insurer or court must investigate whether you were careless or reckless behind the wheel and assign you a percentage of liability.

-Texas follows a modified comparative negligence rule.
+Texas follows a modified comparative negligence rule, also called “proportionate responsibility.”
 You can receive compensation if you are less than 51% liable for the crash.
 However, your compensation will be reduced by your percentage of fault.

 New Mexico follows a pure comparative negligence rule.
-You can receive compensation in New Mexico no matter your percentage of fault—even if it is about 51%.
+You can receive compensation in New Mexico no matter your percentage of fault – even if it is above 51%.
 Your compensation will be reduced by your percentage of fault.
-If you are 80% at fault, you will receive only 20% of your damages.
+If you are 80% at fault, you will still receive 20% of your damages.

 Truck Accident Statute of Limitations

 The statute of limitations usually begins to run the day of the truck accident or the day of your relative’s passing.
-Once two or three years runs, then any lawsuit you file in court can be dismissed quickly.
 However, there are some instances in which the start date may be later than the accident or death, or the clock may be paused.